Spray Foam, Fiberglass, Water Leaks, and Sharing the Blame

 Finding leaks can be challenging, so if you get one of these calls and decide to help, I encourage you to read Edward’s blog because it may come in handy when you need it most.

 Another great tool you don’t want to forget is infrared.
 Check out the picture I took of an infrared camera looking at a piece of drywall with only a damp Kleenex stuck to the back of it.
-Infrared cameras are such a great tool to find things and for showing a building owner where they have a problem.
+Infrared cameras are a valuable water leak detection device.
+Allowing you to find the source of moisture and show a building owner where they have a problem.
 They are also much smaller today and the definition just gets better and better.
 I would also point out that prices have come down dramatically, making them very affordable.
-If you’re interested in getting one for your business, checkout our Infrared Camera Comparison video to help you pick the right one.
+If you’re interested in getting one for your business, check out our Infrared Camera Comparison video to help you pick the right one.

 GET IN CONTACT WITH OUR EXPERTS TODAY!